mhtess/elephants/models/elephants-coord-simulations.md

 ## Summary

-The model displays four qualitatively different trends depending on the existence of group predication and the existence of a cost of movement (the strong structural hypothesis).
+The model displays four qualitatively different trends depending on the existence of group predication and the existence of a cost of movement.
+Let’s call the case that movement can occur but there is no cost, the *weak structural hypothesis*.
+The case in which there is a movement cost will be the *strong structural hypothesis*.
 Note that in the absence of the structural hypothesis, even if group predication is present, all coordination levels will imply the same mutual exclusivity.

 The pattern PP = VP \< NP \<= S is consistent with a model in which